The Quick Answer

-If you plan to work with clients with mental health diagnoses or needs and/ or to support clients with mental health related goals (such as recovery from trauma or addictions) in the EFW field, then this work is defined as Equine Facilitated Mental Health (EFMH).
+If you plan to work with clients with mental health diagnoses or needs and/ or to support clients with mental health related goals (such as recovery from trauma or addictions) in the Equine Facilitated Wellness (EFW) field, then this work is defined as Equine Facilitated Mental Health (EFMH).
 To deliver mental health services you need to either be a certified mental health professional (MHP), or to partner with a certified MHP, regardless of whether you are incorporating animals into your work or not.
-This helps keep everyone safe, physically and emotionally, including your clients, your equine partners and yourself.
+This helps keep everyone safe, physically and emotionally, including your clients, your equine/ other animal partners and yourself.

-Note: The term “counsellor’ has recently (as of December 2018) become a regulated term in Alberta as the terms psychologist and social worker have been for many years.
-This will take some time to fully roll out but it essentially requires all who describe themselves as a counsellor to be certified, meet minimum education and training requirements, and hold membership in a recognised regulatory professional body.
+Note: The term “counsellor’ became a regulated term in Alberta in December 2018, as the terms psychologist and social worker have been for many years.
+This essentially requires all who describe themselves as a counsellor to be certified, meet minimum education and training requirements, and hold membership in a recognised regulatory professional body and provincial college.
 In some other provinces these and other related terms have been regulated for many years, in some there is no such regulation.
 If you are interested you can find more information on this situation here.

 But the Equine Facilitated Wellness field is broad, flexible and varied!